denten/denten.github.io/_includes/CV/06-talks.md

 ## VIII.
 Selected Talks, Workshops, & Conferences

+- "The Lifecycle of Synthetic Objects," Keynote address at the *Sandbjerg Seminar: Methods and Materials*, Graduate School of the Arts at Aarhus University on March 26, 2025.
 - "Early Story Generators," Keynote address at the Chungbuk National University on October 12, 2024.
 - "Manufacturing Creativity," lecture by invitation to Korea Advanced Institute of Science & Technology (KAIST), Daejeon on October 10, 2024.